-The Geography Department is the home for undergraduate courses in Geography (Single Honours and Combined Honours), Environmental Science (Single Honours), Tourism (Combined Honours) and Tourism Management (Single Honours).
+The Geography and Environmental Science Department is the home for undergraduate courses in Geography (Single Honours and Combined Honours), Environmental Science (Single Honours), Tourism (Combined Honours) and Tourism Management (Single Honours).
 We also offer a popular and successful Masters course in Environmental Management.

 We are the smallest department in the University and we believe that we’re also the friendliest.
 We have an established reputation for excellent teaching and in offering students a level of support that isn’t always found in larger departments in larger universities.
 This was confirmed in the 2010 and 2011 National Student Surveys where Geography at Liverpool Hope University was rated in joint first place with 100% student satisfaction.
 In addition to being excellent teachers we are all active researchers and our own research feeds through to our teaching at every level.

-The Geography Department is also host to the UK Sand Dune and Shingle Network.
+The Geography and Environmental Science Department is also host to the UK Sand Dune and Shingle Network.
 This internationally renowned group undertakes consultancy and advisory work for agencies such as Natural England and the Countryside Council for Wales.

 |Subject||BSc Environmental Science||MSc Environmental Management|

 The department is pleased to host MPhil and PhD students who wish to research for higher degrees in any areas of staff expertise.
 Staff are trained and experienced research supervisors and several have been examiners for higher degrees in other institutions.

 All staff members of the Geography and Environmental Science Department are active researchers and publish in a range of international journals, and present papers at high-level conferences both nationally and internationally.
 Several serve on editorial boards, act as external examiners for post-graduate taught and research degrees and regularly review manuscripts for publication.